All 24 Thessaloniki Sightseeing

 Located in Ano Poli, this is the only monastery that works in the town of Thessaloniki.
 Constructed in the 14th century and dedicated to the Transfiguration of the Christ, only the katholicon (main church) survives today.

-The Museum of Macedonian Stuggle is housed in a 19th century Neoclassical building designed by the famous German architect Ernst Ziller, in the centre of Thessaloniki.
+The Museum of Macedonian Struggle is housed in a 19th-century Neoclassical building designed by the famous German architect Ernst Ziller, in the center of Thessaloniki.
 Through valuable exhibits, the Museum presents the fights of the Macedonians and generally people from northern Greece to set free from the Ottoman rule and incorporate to the Greek State.

 In a land of 6,000 sq.m., there is a park that presents various species of dinosaurs and other creatures of the prehistoric times.
 Visitors can also see fossils and the cave of evolution.

-The Roman Market, close to the city centre, was in function for 8 entire centuries, from the foundation of the town in the 5th century BC till the early Byzantine times, in the 5th century AD.
-Remains of a theatre, a square, an arched street, a mint and a marketplace have been unearthed, while excavations and restoration works are being continued today.
+The Roman Market, close to the city center, was in function for 8 entire centuries, from the foundation of the town in the 5th century BC till the early Byzantine times, in the 5th century AD.
+Remains of a theatre, a square, an arched street, a mint, and a marketplace have been unearthed, while excavations and restoration works are being continued today.

-The State Museum of Contemporary Art is housed in the north east side of Lazaristes Monastery in Thessaloniki, in a surface of 3,300 sq.m.
-A specially-designed room in the port of Thessaloniki also hosts temporarily exhibitions.
+The State Museum of Contemporary Art is housed in the northeast side of Lazaristes Monastery in Thessaloniki, in a surface of 3,300 sq.m.
+A specially-designed room in the port of Thessaloniki also hosts temporary exhibitions.
 Frequently, educational programs are organized for kids and students of fine arts.